carleton-spacehogs/bioinformatics-carleton/pages/protocols/week5-2021-mapping.md

 ```

 #### 14. Visualize new mapping
-Copy the new data files to your local computer using scp like in step 11.
+Copy the new data files to your local computer using FileZilla or scp like in step 11.
 Visualize both of them in IGV viewer.
 Since you have already loaded the reference file and reads from your first mapping, all you have to do is click 'File' --> 'Load from File' and click on `toy_dataset_mapped_species2_sorted.bam`.
 You should be able to see them side by side.

 **Pause here.
 Check in with your group.
-Together, discuss and answer these questions for this week's postlab assignment.**
+Together, discuss and answer these questions on a shared Google Doc that you share with Rika.**

 **Check for understanding:**